PatrickLindemann/osm-processor/README.md

-# Warzone OSM Processor
+# Warzone OSM Mapmaker

-This command line utility pre-processes OSM data by filtering areas, calculating and building geometries and serializing the results into [Apache Parquet](https://github.com/apache/parquet-format) files for use in the [Warzone OSM Mapmaker](https://github.com/PatrickLindemann/warzone-osm-map-maker/).
+This command line utility creates maps for the online strategy game [Warzone](https://www.warzone.com/) by using OpenStreetMap data.

 ## Contents